 - Check with any family members or friends authorized to use the account to make sure they didn’t make the transactions in question.

-And if you’re a Capital One customer, your credit card has a number of security features that can help you detect fraud in the first place.
-From fraud alerts to instant purchase notifications and more, you can access and enable security features by adding the Capital One Mobile app to your phone or by signing in to your account online.
+If you’re a Capital One customer, you can access and enable security features by adding the Capital One Mobile app to your phone or by signing in to your account online.

 The FTC also suggests following these best practices:

 - Don’t give your account information over the phone unless you’re sure the caller is who they say they are.
 If you’re not sure, ask to call them back to give yourself time to check.